haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-protein-basic/index.md

 </a>

 Now inspect each cluster in turn and check if histidine 90 of E2A is in close proximity to another histidine of HPR.
-To facilitate this analysis, view each cluster in turn (use the right panel to activate/desactivate the various clusters by clicking on their name).

-<a class="prompt prompt-question">Based on this analysis, which cluster does satisfy best the biolocal information?</a>

-<a class="prompt prompt-question">Is this cluster also the best ranked one?</a>
+<a class="prompt prompt-question">Based on this analysis, which cluster fits biological information the mos does satisfy best the biological information?
+Is this cluster also the best ranked one?</a>

 <hr>
 ## Comparison with the reference structure

 As explained in the introduction, the structure of the native complex has been determined by NMR (PDB ID [1GGR](https://www.ebi.ac.uk/pdbe/entry/pdb/1ggr){:target="_blank"}) using a combination of intermolecular NOEs and dipolar coupling restraints.
 We will now compare the docking models with this structure.

-If you still have all cluster representative open in PyMOL you can proceed with the sub-sequent analysis, otherwise load again each cluster representative as described above.
-Then, fetch the reference complex by typing in PyMOL:
+If you still have all cluster representative open in PyMOL you can proceed with the following analysis, otherwise load again each cluster representatives as described above.
+Then, fetch the reference complex and colour its chains:
 <a class="prompt prompt-pymol">
 fetch 1GGR<br>
 show cartoon<br>